 Master's in Passing (MiP) from ASU.
-If you were awarded a Master's in Passing from ASU as part of your movement through the PhD program, do not apply the blanket 30 credit hours from the degree to your doctoral iPOS.
+If a student is awarded a Master's in Passing from ASU as part of their movement through the PhD program, they should not apply the blanket 30 credit hours from the degree to their doctoral iPOS.

-- Select "no" when asked whether you want to apply a previously awarded Master's. - Import all the courses that you want to count toward your PhD off of your transcript (see "select your courses" below).
+- They should select "no" when asked whether they want to apply a previously awarded Master's. - They should import all the courses that they want to count toward their PhD off of their transcript (see "select courses" below).

-Select your courses.
-The easiest way to do this is to pull directly from your transcript, then delete any excess courses.
+Select courses.
+The easiest way for a student to do this is to pull directly from their transcript, then delete any excess courses.

-- Reminder: You need to list a minimum of 54 hours of credit if you have applied a previously awarded Master's.
-If you are not applying a previous Master's, you must list 84 credits.
-If you list an extra hour or two because of a 4 credit hour class, that is fine.
-However, you cannot submit with less and should not submit with more. - Acceptable courses to list on the iPOS include anything 500 -level or above (except 595 Continuing Registration).
-You can, with the permission of your chair, have up to 6 relevant 400- level credits on your iPOS. - You should not list more than 12 hours of 792 Research; however, you can list less.
-You can list 592 Research hours in addition to 792 Research. - You are required to list 12 hours exactly of 799 Dissertation work (no more, no less).
-Please be aware of this when registering, and always register in increments that will add

-- up to exactly 12. - You can list courses that are in progress and do not have a grade yet.
-If you are adding courses from the current semester after the semester has begun, they will appear on your transcript (not as future courses). - To add courses that will occur in the future (not including the current semester), select "Future Courses" button then fill in the anticipated course and semester/year you will take it.
+- Reminder: A student needs to list a minimum of 54 hours of credit if they have applied a previously awarded Master's.
+If they are not applying a previous Master's, they must list 84 credits.
+If they list an extra hour or two because of a 4 credit-hour class, that is fine.
+However, they cannot submit with less and should not submit with more. - Acceptable courses to list on the iPOS include all 500-level and above courses (except 595 Continuing Registration).
+With permission from their chair students can have up to 6 relevant 400- level credits on their iPOS. - Students should not list more than 12 hours of 792 Research; however, they can list fewer.
+They can list 592 Research hours in addition to 792 Research. - Students are required to list 12 hours exactly of 799 Dissertation work (no more, no less).
+Students should be aware of this when registering, and always register in increments that will add up to exactly 12. - Students can list courses that are in progress and do not have a grade yet.
+If they are adding courses from the current semester after the semester has begun, they will appear on the student's transcript (not as future courses). - To add courses that will occur in the future (not including the current semester), students must select the "Future Courses" button then fill-in the anticipated course and semester/year during which they would like to take it.

-Select any transfer courses.
+Select transfer courses.

-- Many may not need this option as your coursework will have been completed here at ASU or will have been applied via the previously awarded Master's. - You cannot list more than 9 hours of transfer work from another institution.
+- Many students may not need this option as their coursework will have been completed here at ASU or will have been applied via the previously awarded Master's. - Students cannot list more than 9 hours of transfer work from another institution.